Time to explode a myth: you don’t need to have anything like the talent – or wallet – of Lewis Hamilton or Jenson Button to go circuit racing.

 You then need to pass an ARDS test, and the examiner must stamp your licence form.
 If you are over 18 you will also need a GP to complete the medical section of the form.

-You will then be ready to send off your application for a Race National B Competition Licence, but bear in mind that you must be at least 16 years old to compete (information on junior competing is available here).
+You will then be ready to send off your application for a Race National B Competition Licence, but bear in mind that you must normally be at least 16 years old to compete (information on junior competing is available here).

 You’ll also need to join the motor club that organises the event or championship that you want to compete in, and register as a driver.